 Running with a jogging stroller is hard work!
 But it is worth it!
 By exercising and getting outside, you’re getting feel-good endorphins, spending quality time with your kids, and setting a positive example for a lifetime of good health.

 But running with a jogging stroller can quickly go awry if you aren’t prepared.
-Your baby may be screaming.
-Your toddler may need to use the potty.
-Your kids may be fighting.
-You may get annoyed with all the stops.
+Your baby may be screaming; your toddler may need to use the potty; your kids may be fighting; and you may get annoyed with all the stops.
 But don’t despair!
 I am here to help!

 I’ve answered all your questions and rounded up the best tips for running with a stroller so you can run longer and everyone can have a good time.